Achilles Tendon Problems

 How are Achilles tendon problems diagnosed?

 Your doctor can tell if you have an Achilles tendon problem by asking questions about your past health and checking the back of your leg for pain and swelling.
-The doctor may ask: How much pain do you have?
-How did your injury happen?
-Have you had other injuries in the ankle area?

 How are they treated?